The Project Board (and how not to screw it up)

 Complete

-Once the tests have passed, the task or user story moves to complete.
-It will then be reviewed by the Project Manager for final approval before moving to closed.
-Once a story has moved to complete, the story’s branch can be merged back into master for the sprint release.
+After running the tests and seeing that they pass, the developer will move the task or user story to Complete.
+Once a task has moved to Complete, the task's branch can be merged back into dev for the sprint release.

 Closed